Did you know that the average mid-size business uses 137 SaaS applications?

 Here’s what that looks like with Blissfully:

-As you can see, a SaaS management platform allows you to automatically track all of the vendors your organization is using, as well as the number of subscriptions from each (since you may have different apps or multiple of the same app for different teams.)
+As you can see, a SaaS subscription management software allows you to track all your vendors and the number of subscriptions from each (since you may have different apps or multiple of the same app for different teams.)

 Additionally, responsibility is clear because you can assign an owner to each vendor.
-If HR or finance has a question about how a particular program is being used, what it takes to onboard a new team member, or why the bill for AdWords is so high this month, they will know exactly who to go to for answers.
+If HR or Finance has a question about how a particular program is being used, what it takes to onboard a new team member, or why the bill for AdWords is so high this month, they will know exactly who to go to for answers.

 Replace your dreaded SaaS spreadsheet.
-Use one platform to view invoices, manage renewals, create approval workflows, and track compliance.
+Use one platform to view invoices, manage renewals, automate ownership, create approval workflows, and track compliance.
 See all of your SaaS apps, who’s using them, and how much you’re spending on them.